 The establishment of numerous tea estates made Ooty famous.
-Lofty mountains, dense forest, sprawling grasslands and miles and miles of tea gardens greet the visitors on most routes.
+Lofty mountains, dense forest, sprawling grasslands, and miles and miles of tea gardens greet the visitors on most routes.
 The annual Tea and Tourism Festival (Jan) and Summer Festival (May) attract crowds in huge numbers.
-Ooty can also be visited along with Wayanad as part of Ooty - Wayanad tour packages.
+Ooty can also be visited along with Wayanad tour packages.

 At a distance of 65 km from Siliguri, 98 km from Gangtok, 109 km from Jalpaiguri, 371 km from Manipur, 502 km from Guwahati, 503 km from Patna and 507 km from Kolkata, Darjeeling is a charming hill station located in the Shivalik hills of the lower Himalayas in West Bengal, India.
 Situated at an altitude of 6,700 feet, Darjeeling is one of the most popular tourist places in West Bengal and among the must include places in your honeymoon tour packages.